We stand on strong shoulders.

-Suffrage Wagon News Channel is a digital newsletter publishing since 2009 and featuring The “Spirit of 1776” campaign wagon used by Edna Kearns in grassroots votes for women organizing in NYS.
+Suffrage Wagon News Channel is a digital newsletter publishing since 2009.
+The “Spirit of 1776” campaign wagon used by Edna Kearns in grassroots votes for women organizing in NYS is a symbol of the tireless work of tens of thousands of activists across the US.
 The wagon has been exhibited in 2010, 2012, 2017-2018, at the New York State Museum in Albany, New York.
-It is a prime artifact of the first wave of the women’s rights movement that has been on display on several occasions at the NYS Museum in Albany, NY, the state Capitol, in addition to the state museum.
+It is a prime artifact of the early women’s rights movement.
 The wagon is part of the permanent collection at the state museum.

 HER DESCENDANTS TAKE UP HER LEGACY